-Introducing Parque Nacional Santa Teresa
+Welcome to Parque Nacional Santa Teresa

-The park’s star attraction, 4km further north on Ruta 9, is the impressive hilltop Fortaleza de Santa Teresa, begun by the Portuguese in 1762 and finished by the Spaniards after its capture in 1793.
-At the park’s northeastern corner is Cerro Verde, a coastal bluff protected under Uruguay’s SNAP program.
+The park’s star attraction, 4km north of park headquarters on Ruta 9, is the impressive hilltop Fortaleza de Santa Teresa, a fortress begun by the Portuguese in 1762 and finished by the Spaniards after they captured the site in 1793.